 You might notice that California did not make it on the list of states that recognize common law marriages.
 However, much like the definition of this type of marriage, California law remains murky waters.
 The state does not recognize common law marriages from inside its own state.
 However, it might recognize a common law marriage from another state.
 There are some ways that the state can choose to dispute your marriage.
 But it is possible that the state may recognize your marriage if it was legal in another state.

-New Hampshire is another interesting case.
-When you’re alive, the state does not recognize a common law marriage.
-However, it may recognize it in death.
-Upon the death of one person in the relationship, the state recognizes a marriage if it meets three conditions.
+In New Hampshire, when you’re alive, the state does not recognize a common law marriage.
+Upon your death it may be recognized if it meets the following criteria.
 First, the couple needs to show proof of cohabitation for three or more years.
 Second, the couple needs to refer to themselves as husband and wife.
 Lastly, the public needs to presume the couple to be married.

 Myths Surrounding The Marriages

 It’s no surprise that there are many myths surrounding these marriages.
 One of the most common misconceptions is that the marriage requires a lengthy period of cohabitation.
 In some states, there is no specific time of cohabitation.
 All you need to do is live together and meet the other requirements for marriage.